ATirelli/silver-funicular/README.md

 Given that we have chosen to structure our ETL jobs in such a way as to isolate the 'Transformation' step into its own function, we feed it a small slice of 'real-world' production data that is generated on-the-fly and check it against known results (e.g. computed manually or interactively within a Python interactive console session).

-To execute the example unit test for this project run the `bash` script `launch_tests.sh`.
+To execute the example unit tests for this project run the `bash` script `launch_tests.sh`.

 ## Possible Improvements
 Some possible improvements of the present implementations are as follows: